shashankvish0010/zen/README.md

 ## Building Expertise with WebRTC

-Zen is not just a project; it's a testament to our commitment to continuous learning and innovation.
+Zen is not just a project; it's a testament to my commitment to continuous learning and innovation.
 In creating Zen, we embarked on a journey to master the intricacies of WebRTC technology.
-Learning WebRTC was no small feat; it presented challenges that pushed us to expand our knowledge and skills in real-time communication.
+Learning WebRTC was no small feat; it presented challenges that pushed us to expand my knowledge and skills in real-time communication.

 ## Future-Proof with Live Streaming

-Exciting news!
-We're gearing up to introduce live streaming capabilities to Zen.
+I'm gearing up to introduce live streaming capabilities to Zen.
 Powered by Mediasoup technology, the live streaming feature will enable you to broadcast your content to audiences worldwide in real-time, with unparalleled quality and reliability.

 ## Technology Stack